HusseinReda11/Scrapping-jobs_chatbot/README.md

 🤖 Phase 2: Telegram Bot Development

 Build a Telegram bot to interact with users and show them the latest job listings.
-🧠 Phase 3: NLP for Job Description Analysis

-Analyze the job descriptions to:

-    Extract the required skills

-    (Optional) Use a text classification model to categorize the job postings

 💾 Phase 4: Data Storage (SQLite)